bobverity/rmaverick/README.md

 #>    (none defined)
 ```

-If there have been mistakes in reading in the data, for example if mata-data columns have not been specified and so have been interpreted as genetic data (a common mistake!) then this should be visible at this stage.
+If there have been mistakes in reading in the data, for example if mata-data columns have not been specified and so have been interpreted as genetic data (a common mistake) then this should be visible at this stage.

 ### Define parameters and run basic MCMC